-- It is hard to plan the project, there are no rational/explicit decisions. - It is hard to distribute work over multiple persons or groups. (-> Raport if it is hard to distribute work over multiple persons or groups. - If requirements are not stated, there is no notion of correctness (= meeting requirements). - Tests are lacking expected outcome (otherwise, e.g., derived from requirements). - Resulting programs often hard to maintain. - Effort for maintenance high: most errors are only detected in operation. - Important concepts and decisions are not documented, but only in the heads of the developers, thus hard to transfer.
+- It is hard to plan the project, there are no rational/explicit decisions. - It is hard to distribute work over multiple persons or groups. - If requirements are not stated, there is no notion of correctness (= meeting requirements). - Tests are lacking expected outcome (otherwise, e.g., derived from requirements). - Resulting programs often hard to maintain. - Effort for maintenance high: most errors are only detected in operation. - Important concepts and decisions are not documented, but only in the heads of the developers, thus hard to transfer.